 Nightreign, a bold multiplayer spin-off from the creators of the original Elden Ring, shifted the franchise’s famously solitary, atmospheric journey into a co-op roguelite.
+The game was originally designed for trios, but it also permits solo expeditions.
+But many solo adventurers soon realized that enemy mobs could easily defeat them, and end-of-night bosses were brutal.

 FromSoftware has listened to the feedback.
 Patch 1.02, rolling out next week, brings two major changes for solo expeditions: